thelittlewonder/fedora-analysis/homescreen.md

 <img src="./images/Comparison.png" height="400px" width="auto">

 The options presented in the hamburger menu on the left are same as the ones on the home screen.
 Also, the hamburger is not accessible from another screen of the application.
 This makes the options kind of redundant.
-Hence, the navigation bar can be altogether removed but doing this will be a bad design pattern since we won’t be able to scale the application with more features with the current design.
+Hence, the navigation bar can be altogether removed but doing this will be a bad design pattern since we won’t be able to scale the application with more features.

 #### Solution
 Use a bottom navigation bar. :-)